How to Use SEO to Get Your Content Discovered

 Without optimizing your content for search engines, your efforts are likely to go undiscovered by the vast majority of your audience.

-At a recent HubSpot Tel Aviv User Group event, the local inbound community came together to share ideas and discuss industry best practices.
-Throughout his presentation, How To Use SEO to Get Your Content Discovered, Avishai Sam Bitton, VP/Director of Marketing at imonomy and Founder of Startup Bloggers, discussed his personal best SEO practices for content marketing.
+At a recent HubSpot Tel Aviv User Group event, the local inbound marketing community came together to share ideas and discuss industry best practices.
+Throughout his presentation, How To Use SEO to Get Your Content Discovered, Avishai Sam Bitton, Founder of Startup Bloggers, discussed his personal best SEO practices for content marketing.

 Bitton describes his role as a mix of promoting his own personal brand through SEO and helping other companies & bloggers to promote their content using these same techniques.